lowRISC/ibex/doc/verification.rst

 register state in the rest of the program.

-The entirety of this flow is controlled by the Makefile found at `dv/uvm/Makefile <https://github.com/lowRISC/ibex/blob/master/dv/uvm/Makefile>`_; here is a list of frequently used commands:
+The entirety of this flow is controlled by the Makefile found at `dv/uvm/core_ibex/Makefile <https://github.com/lowRISC/ibex/blob/master/dv/uvm/core_ibex/Makefile>`_; here is a list of frequently used commands:

 .. code-block:: bash
+   cd dv/uvm/core_ibex

    # Run a full regression
    make